RealistAI/bq_migration_automation_tool/README.md

 ## Translate SQL
-The third part of the Makefile is the `make translate` command which runs the transpilation, validation and uploading to BigQuery.
+The third part of the Makefile is the `make translate` command which runs the transpilation, validation and uploads the transpilation logs to BigQuery.
 It also runs a portion of the github integration as seen below.

 ### Transpilation
 The transpilation is the process that takes the teradata SQL and transpiles it into BigQuery SQL.